 This cartoon provides examples of:

-- An Aesop: Don't let what other people think of you be the only thing that defines you.
+- An Aesop: Two, actually.
+Don't let what other people think of you be the only thing that defines you.
+Also, don't believe everything you hear, because it may not always be true.

-- Argumentum Ad Nauseam: Throughout the cartoon, the bear is told over and over that he's not a bear but a silly man who needs a shave and wears a fur coat.
+- Argumentum Ad Nauseam: Throughout the cartoon, the bear is told over and over that he is not a bear but a silly man who needs a shave and wears a fur coat.

-- Artistic License Animal Care: That's an awful lot of bears all living in that one cage in the zoo.
+- Artistic License Animal Care: There are an awful lot of bears living in that one cage in the zoo.

 - Beary Funny: Ya think?
-The poor bear spends the whole story being mistaken for a worker and eventually do has to work.
+The poor bear spends the whole story being mistaken for a worker and eventually does have to work.

 - Conspicuous Consumption: The offices of the vice presidents get progressively bigger with more secretaries, but the president's office really takes the cake.
-It's giant with much space, a big fancy chandelier, a giant desk with an equally giant chair and five secretaries!
+It is gigantic, and includes a big fancy chandelier, a giant desk with an equally giant chair and five secretaries!

 - Escalating Punchline: The amount of secretaries increase with the rank that each supervisor has, and all they say is "come in!"... which finally culminates in the president's five secretaries who all sing a very elaborate, operatic song consisting of just saying "come in!".